w3f/Grants-Program/applications/Web3Box.md

 1. Web3Box allows Polkadot ecosystem users to access Polkadot eco wallet, Defi, Swap, and browse Web3 websites in the privacy-safe sandbox.
 The data generated in transactions and browsing is securely stored on the Polkadot ecosystem users’ personal computers, which could effectively isolate hackers & viruses and avoid system horse calls & program supervision.

 2. Web3Box provides Polkadot users with risk assessment of parachains, so that Polkadot users can timely and accurately understand the risks of parachains; select the parachains with low risks for users to avoid those with high risks when making investment decisions.

-3. Web3Box presents the visual Web3 news for Polkadot users, including value-added content services and interactive narrative subjects, bringing better reading experience and more accurate content timeliness.
-Meanwhile, the unique aggregation function of Web3Box will be improved by Polkadot users in a decentralized manner, including Web3 industry sites, resources and tools.
-Finally, it will let Polkadot users liberate the conventional webpage favorites in Web2, achieving the one-stop access to all Web3 applications.

 ## Team